meanphil/discourse-cas-plugin/README.md

 a forked version that I maintain.

 The initial restart maybe a little slower than usual as the plugin also installs any plugins that it needs.
-In this case that is `addressable` and my forked `eriko-omniauth-cas`.
+In this case that is `addressable` and @eriko's forked `eriko-omniauth-cas`.
 This slow down should be a one time event unless the plugin is updated.